-Scientists with two disparate sets of expertise - in plant biology and protein structural chemistry - have unraveled the atomic basis of how optimal numbers of stomata are made on leaves.
+A Nagoya University and Washington University-led team of scientists with two disparate sets of expertise - in plant biology and protein structural chemistry - have unraveled the atomic basis of how optimal numbers of stomata are made in leaves.

 Plants constantly make trade-offs in their decisions: more light means more opportunity for photosynthesis, but then hot temperatures and dry air makes wilting more likely.
 Stomata - microscopic valves on the surface of a leaf's epidermis - are at the forefront of these trade-offs: stomata open to acquire fresh air (and the carbon dioxide in it) for photosynthesis, but water loss through stomatal pores causes plants to become dehydrated, and eventually to wilt.